 Most offers will be based upon the portfolio of qualifications being taken in Year 13 or the last year of secondary education, and will normally be conditional upon achievement in three A Levels or equivalent qualifications.

-We recognise that some UK schools and colleges in particular may not be able to offer their students the required range of qualifications and subjects.
+We recognise that some UK schools and colleges may not be able to offer their students the required range of qualifications and subjects.
 If this is the case for you, please ask your school or college to indicate any limitations in provision in the reference part of your UCAS application.

 We understand that some applicants may have had their number of A/AS Level subjects restricted through specific personal circumstances.
 If this is the case for you, you should contact us as early as possible to discuss the suitability of your qualifications and the circumstances that have impacted on your studies.